-How do you know if any particular analyst is a authority in his field of knowledge?
+How do you know if any particular analyst is an authority in his field of knowledge?
 There are more than 4,000 of them.
-What is a guarantee that after positive rating from some rating agency the stock will advance?
+What is a guarantee that after a positive rating from some rating agency the stock will advance?

 There are many variables including the market direction at the moment of the stock rating release.

 So, now, what is your reaction?
 What would you do differently?

 Guess what I have begun doing after gaining that knowledge?
 I have no analysts working for me like in the large rating agencies but I began collecting data about those agencies and their specialization and who is right or wrong in their estimates.

 It might take me months until I will consider it as one of the factors based on my collection but it makes perfect sense to do so.
 If you will subscribe to the club membership, you have the chance to get my discoveries in another post.

 Don’t get me wrong – factor #5 along is not enough to throw your money on any particular stock even with the issued upgrade.
 Look at other indicators and market direction.
 I have recently begun using the parabolic SAR indicator that is clearly showing the change of a trend along with the Commodity Index that indicates the overbought/oversold conditions.
 Still, they are not the best, and I will let you know why in future posts.